Do animals grieve?

 We are not the only animals on this planet that experience grief.
 For many years, I have watched animals grieve in very much the same way as humans and today was one of those days.

 As a young child my father taught me that all animals should be shown respect and he talked about the grief they felt for each other.
 The first time I saw this for myself, was when our cat caught a magpie and left the poor dead creature on our doorstep.
 As I cradled the large black and white bird, I was alarmed at the screeching and screaming of another magpie in a tree nearby.
 It cried pitifully for the next couple of hours.
-It was the heartbreaking.

 Sea lions also wail pitifully when having to watch killer whales eat their babies and dolphins mourn for sometime after the death of their young.

-Back at our home for waifs and strays, I have endured many times, the harrowing cries of a sheep when its lamb has been hit by a car on the common close by.
+Back at our home for waifs and strays, I have endured many times the harrowing cries of a sheep when its lamb has been hit by a car on the common close by.
 The same applies to horses and cattle.

-As I have said before, hens always know when another is sick and dying.
+As I have said before, hens always know when another is sick or dying.
 One will almost always stay close, until the end.
 But here were all my hens, standing in a circle around poor Freebie.
 She died shortly afterwards, peacefully.